polarBearYap/car-dealership-flask-api/README.md

     - `docker run -p 4000:80 car_dealership_api:latest`
     - This will run the built Docker container in localhost:4000.
 You can define any open ports that you like.
+    - Try to navigate to http://locahost:4000/api/v1/car_price/global_feature_importance to see if any JSON is returned.

 ## Deploy Docker image to Azure